Native defects and impurities in talcum quasi-2D layers: Discussion and summary

 \section{Discussion and summary}

 In this article, we examined the properties of pristine and defective talcum, a naturally occurring layered wide band gap semiconductor.
 In our study, we employed the workhorse of first principles semiconductor studies, the HSE06 functional together with supercell models for defected structures.
 After calculating the lattice parameters and the band gap, we examined vacancy defects and substitutional impurities in a single-layer supercell model.
 We computed a wide range of metallic, metalloid, and nonmetallic contaminants either at the silicon or magnesium site.

+Considering the energetics of the defects, we found both low and high formation energies for vacancies.
+The most common vacancy defect in thermal equilibrium is the neutral hydrogen vacancy.
+Considering its 3.3~eV formation energy and the relatively low growth temperatures used in hydrothermal synthesis processes (300-600~$^{\circ}$C), the equilibrium concentration of the V$_\text{H}$ defect is expected to be between 10$^{-6}$ and 10$^{3}$~cm$^{-3}$.
+Even at elevated growth temperature of 1000~$^{\circ}$C, the concentration would only reach approximately 10$^{9}$~cm$^{-3}$.
+Further vacancy-type defects could be present in even lower concentrations.
+Since other native defects, such as antisite defects, are not expected, as-grown talcum single crystals can essentially be considered native defect-free.

-Considering the energetics of the defect, we found both low and high-formation energy for vacancies as well as impurities.
-For neutral scandium, the formation energy is as low as 1.165~eV, while for Al$_{\text{Mg}}$, Zn$_{\text{Mg}}$, and Mn$_{\text{Mg}}$, it is close to 3.0~eV.
+Considering impurities, we found the formation energy for the neutral scandium to be as low as 1.165~eV, while for Al$_{\text{Mg}}$, Zn$_{\text{Mg}}$, and Mn$_{\text{Mg}}$, it is close to 3.0~eV.
 Regarding the silicon site, the Sc$_{\text{Si}}$, Al$_{\text{Si}}$, and B$_{\text{Si}}$ defects can be considered low formation energy impurities.
 This means that these impurities may appear in talcum in high concentration, depending on the availability of the contaminants.
 In extreme cases, the contaminating atoms may form a solid solution in the magnesium and the silicon sublattices, as is the case for aluminum impurity in natural talc crystals.
 High-concentration doping can be used to modify the structural, optical, and electrical properties of talc.
 Note that scandium and aluminum can substitute both magnesium and silicon with low defect formation energies.